How Much Does a Deck Cost in the Everett Area?

 3. Railing

-We recommend railings on decks over 18” above the ground, and they’re required by code on decks over 30” tall, or even shorter in some jurisdictions.
+Railings are recommended on decks over 18” above the ground, and they’re required by code on decks over 30” tall, or even shorter in some jurisdictions.
 After decking, railings are the next biggest cost of a deck.
-Below are the general cost per foot of deck railings, with both labor and materials cost included.
+The following price ranges represent a few types of railings you might pick:

 For more info on railings, check out: